colloqi/piSignage/README.md

 4. Register your player with player id at www.pisignage.com to manage from the cloud.

-*Get in touch with us at support@pisignage.com for any assistance or to order prebuilt piSignage image SD card.*
+5. Get in touch with us at support@pisignage.com for any assistance or to order prebuilt piSignage image SD card.

 <a id="advanced"></a>
 ### Method 2: Install on top of latest Raspbian OS or Debian/Ubuntu variant for other platforms

 You could install player2 on top of standard RAspberry OS or Debian OS for other platforms yourselves.
-The instructions on how to install are given [here](https://pisignage.com/releases/Player2_installation_procedure.html).
+[Please click this link for instructions on how to install](https://pisignage.com/releases/Player2_installation_procedure.html).

 ### More Resources